harmonyland/harmonyland.github.io/src/guide/slash_commands/tag_bot.md

 - SlashCommandPartial is an interface which is basically a "map" or "structure" of our Command objects.
 - Interaction is a class of which object is passed to our Slash Commands.
 We use this to respond to Slash Commands!
 - InteractionResponseType is an enum, i.e. enumerated value.
 It specifies which type of response we are sending.
 Below is the list.
-  - PONG, it means nothing here, ignore it.
+  - `PONG`, it means nothing here, ignore it.
-  - ACKNOWLEDGE means bot has recognized the command and silently execute i.e. with no result.
+  - `ACKNOWLEDGE` means bot has recognized the command and silently execute i.e. with no result.
-  - CHANNEL_MESSAGE means bot will just Message in response to the Slash Command.
+  - `CHANNEL_MESSAGE means` bot will just Message in response to the Slash Command.
-  - CHANNEL_MESSAGE_WITH_SOURCE means bot will do above thing AND a message showing `<User> used /<Command> with <Bot>`.
+  - `CHANNEL_MESSAGE_WITH_SOURCE` means bot will do above thing AND a message showing `<User> used /<Command> with <Bot>`.
-  - ACK_WITH_SOURCE means bot will not respond and silently execute, but send the above mentioned "User used Command" message.
+  - `ACK_WITH_SOURCE` means bot will not respond and silently execute, but send the above mentioned "User used Command" message.
   - ... and you can access these in `InteractionResponseType` such as `InteractionResponseType.CHANNEL_MESSAGE_WITH_SOURCE`.
 - SlashCommandOptionType is also an enumerated value.
 It allows us to specify what type of option we need!
 There are types like String, Number, User, Role, etc. which are already parsed for us when someone uses Slash Commands.
 - `event` is a decorator.
 It adds on an easy way to listen for events.